shanexuu/BRMM_WebApp/README.md

 #### 👤 User Roles

 This web application assumes the existence of multiple user roles, there are regular users and administrators.
-Regular users might have access to basic functionality of this web application, which is public to everyone.
+Regular users might have access to the basic functionality of this web application, which is public to everyone.
 Administrators have access the editing, searching and creating interfaces.

 Consequently, to follow a clear and logical pattern, I decided to separate two distinct routes for those two user roles: a route for regular users (e.g. /listdrivers) and a route for admin users (e.g. /admin/dashboard).
 Routes were organized hierarchically, admin-related routes were nested under /admin, ensuring a logical and predictable URL structure.
 I set up nested routes where data had multiple levels of hierarchy.
-For example, when users check the driver id of 120's run details, the route might be: /listdrivers/rundetails?driver_id=120
+For example, when users check the driver ID of 120's run details, the route might be: /listdrivers/rundetails?driver_id=120

 There are two layout templates: base.html and admin.html.
 Regular users' templates extend base.html (e.g. driverlist.html extends the base.html).
 Admin Users' template extends admin.html (e.g. editruns.html extends the admin.html).
 In my setup, base.html provides the basic structure for all user's side pages, it includes a banner, admin button, navigation bar and footer.
 However, the structure and layout of admin.html is different from base.html.
 I want to keep the layout of admin pages to be clean and easy to navigate, I divided the layout into left and right, left part is the navigation bar, and I set the position to be fixed, even if the page is scrolled, it still stays in the same position.
-It enherences user experience for admin users, especially when they are handling large data, it saves time without scrolling up and down.
+It enhances user experience for admin users, especially when they are handling large data, it saves time without scrolling up and down.

 #### 📱 Responsive Design Considerations